mustafayazgul/phTextField/README.md

 # phTextField
-Animatable Placeholder UITextField For IOS-ObjectiveC
+UITextField With Animatable Placeholder For IOS-ObjectiveC